lantzenlowe/itcs3160-spring2020-project/README.md

 <p>A visual representation of the campus controlled food delivery service's operation.

 ## Business Rules
-<p>A list of requirements and restraints adhered to in the creation of this project.
+<p>A list of requirements and restraints such as [TODO: insert some examples from the list] adhered to in the creation of this project.

 ## EERD
 <p>An Enhanced Entity Relationship Diagram illustrating the relationships of the objects used in the database.
-Also included is a Data Dictionary
+Also included in this section is a Data Dictionary.

 ## MySQL Queries (three)
 <p>[TODO: Insert brief description]